pieter-v-n/pmx-cluster-tb/README.md

 ```
 Make the file executable by running as root (or by sudo): `chmod +x /usr/local/bin/pve-en06.sh`

-## Create rules file to trigger the start-up scripts
+## Create rules file to trigger the startup scripts
 Create the file `/etc/udev/rules.d/10-tb-en.rules` with the following contents:
 ```
 #!/bin/bash